decentraland/old-documentation/_posts/development-guide/2018-02-25-async-functions.md

 set_order: 30
 ---

-// LINK TO THIS PAGE FROM ALL THAT USE executeTask()

 ## Overview

 Most of the code in your scene runs synchronously using a single thread.
 That means that commands are executed sequentially line by line.
 Each command must first wait for the previous command to finish executing before it can start.